andynu/outline/README.md

 # Outline

+> [!NOTE]
+> This is personal software, shared for reference or forking.
+No maintenance or support is intended.

 A self-hosted outliner for hierarchical notes, tasks, and knowledge management.
 Built as a Dynalist/Workflowy replacement with cross-linking, calendar integration, and offline-first sync.

 ![Outline screenshot](docs/screenshot.png)